 After 350 seconds of no data packets being transmitted, a established connection via the 1NCE Internet Breakout will be closed automatically.
 To keep the connection alive within 350 seconds a IoT device must send a keep-alive packet at least once in the 350-second timeframe.
 Otherwise, the 1NCE SIM device must re-establish the connection after this timeout.

-The traffic from all 1NCE SIMs towards the public internet is routed through a NAT with a couple of public-facing IP addresses.
+The traffic from all 1NCE SIMs towards the public internet is routed through a NAT with a the listed public-facing IP addresses.
 These public breakout IPs are listed above under Internet Breakout IPs.
 The specific IP address selected for the Internet Breakout is randomly chosen and can not be managed by the customer.

 Whitelist 1NCE Breakout IPs

-Ensure that the 1NCE Internet Breakout IPs (see 1NCE Portal>Configuration) are whitelisted for custom service infrastructure accessed by 1NCE SIMs through the Internet Breakout.
+Ensure that the 1NCE Internet Breakout IPs are whitelisted for custom service infrastructure accessed by 1NCE SIMs through the Internet Breakout.
 Large quantities of SIMs accessing the same service can lead automated firewall and protection mechanisms to block the 1NCE Breakout IPs.